Koasek Abenaki Tribe: Heritage

 The Koasek Abenaki Tribe are one of four state-recognized tribes in Vermont.
 They had 60 members in 2016.

-St. Mary's University associate professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were composed primarily of "French descendants who have used long-ago ancestry in New France to shift into an 'Abenaki' identity."
+University of Ottawa professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were composed primarily of "French descendants who have used long-ago ancestry in New France to shift into an 'Abenaki' identity."

 In 2002, the State of Vermont reported that the Abenaki people had migrated north to Quebec by the end of the 18th century.

 Activities

 They participate in Abenaki Heritage Weekend, held at the Lake Champlain Maritime Museum in Vergennes, Vermont.

+501(c)(3) corporation

+The Koasek Traditional Band operates a 501(c)(3) named Koasek of Turtle Island, tex exempt issued April 2019 under category: Arts, Culture and Humanities / Museum, Museum Activities (NTEE).
+As of 26 Nov 2026, no financials have been filed.

+Land Gift

+In February 2021 the corporation accepted a gift of just over 11 acres of land on 252 Elm Street in Claremont, New Hampshire, which was accepted by Chief Paul “Gwilawato” Bunnell.
+The donors were Jeanne Kennedy and Rick Bascom.
+"Local couple Rick Bascom and Jeanne Kennedy decided to give the land to the tribe after seeing the racial strife play out following George Floyd’s death in Minneapolis last summer, Bunnell said.
+'During all the turmoil last year they felt they wanted to give one of their pieces of property to native Americans,' Bunnell said.
+'They looked me up, and here we are.'"
+The land will be used as a tribal center.

 Property tax

 Vermont H.556, "An act relating to exempting property owned by Vermont-recognized Native American tribes from property tax," passed on April 20, 2022.